mediamicroservices/mm/README.md

 ### Database Backup
 MM includes a script for database backup.
 This can be either run manually or set up as an automated process.
 After configuring the backup script, running `dbbackup` will create a zipped backup in the chosen location.
 To automate this process use Brew Services.
 Typing `brew services start mm` will cause the db to be backed up automatically using the included plist file.
 By default, backups will occur daily at 2:00 AM.

 To configure database backup, either open the script in a text editor, or use the command `dbbackup -e` to edit it in the terminal.
+Due to permissions, you may have to use the command `sudo dbbackup -e` to be able to save your changes.
 Set the neccessary variables to your desired values.

 ## mediamicroservices functions and instructions for use ##